|

 Standard 1

-Identify and explain three types of businesses.
+Identify and define the three forms of business structures

 Standard 2